-- 1.2 Mandatory FOSS training for all Software Staff exists such that: - The training, as a minimum, covers the following topics: - The FOSS policy and where to find a copy; - Basics of IP law pertaining to FOSS and FOSS licenses; - FOSS licensing concepts (including the concepts of permissive and copyleft licenses); - FOSS project licensing models; - Software Staff roles and responsibilities pertaining to FOSS compliance specifically and the FOSS policy in general; and - Process for identifying, recording and/or tracking of FOSS components contained in Supplied Software. - Software Staff must have completed FOSS training within the last 24 months (to be considered current).
+1.2 Mandatory FOSS training for all Software Staff exists such that:

+- The training, as a minimum, covers the following topics: - The FOSS policy and where to find a copy; - Basics of IP law pertaining to FOSS and FOSS licenses; - FOSS licensing concepts (including the concepts of permissive and copyleft licenses); - FOSS project licensing models; - Software Staff roles and responsibilities pertaining to FOSS compliance specifically and the FOSS policy in general; and - Process for identifying, recording and/or tracking of FOSS components contained in Supplied Software. - Software Staff must have completed FOSS training within the last 24 months (to be considered current).
 A test may be used to allow Software Staff to satisfy the training requirement.

 1.2.1 FOSS course materials covering the above topics exists (e.g., slide decks, online course, or other training materials).
-4.2.2 Marthada Charles a than an abit an afthrough the control Carlo and Carlo
+1.2.2 Mathed of tracking the completion of the course for all Coffware Staff